Who we are:

-- With (parental) consent, information may also be collected from other professionals working with you or your child.
+With consent, information may also be collected from other professionals working with the patient.

-- Information may also be taken about family members where this relates to you or your child - e.g. contact details for parents and any relevant medical / developmental history.
+Information may also be taken about family members where this relates to the patient - e.g. contact details for parents and any relevant medical / developmental history.

 You may use the Owl Centre website without providing any personal information, but if you wish to make an enquiry or contact us via the website or by email, you are requested to provide relevant contact details such as your name, email address and contact phone number to enable us to respond to your enquiry.

 You may add comments or queries which might also contain personal information.

-- If the patient is subsequently seen by The Owl Centre, these details may be added to their personal records.
+If the patient is subsequently seen by The Owl Centre, details from the enquiry will be added to their personal health records.

 Our use of personal information

-- Personal information collected by us via the Owl Centre’s website, email, telephone, or face to face is stored and used by us for the purpose of delivering your child’s therapy.
-For relevant ADHD enquiries, it may also be used by our partner company, ADHD-360.
+1. Personal information collected by us via the Owl Centre’s website, email, telephone, online, or face-to-face is stored and used by us for the purpose of delivering appointments.

-- Any sensitive personal details are stored in a secure and confidential system, and processed in confidence by The Owl Centre / our partner.
+2. Any sensitive personal details are stored in a secure and confidential system called the Nest and processed in confidence by The Owl Centre.

-- Personal details shall be used for the purpose of delivering appropriate therapy service to the patient.
-With consent, information about the child’s needs will be shared with other professionals involved in the child’s care when it is in the child’s best interests.
+3. Personal details shall be used for the purpose of delivering appropriate therapy service to the patient.
+With consent, information about the patient’s needs will be shared with other professionals involved in the patient’s care when it is in the patient’s best interests.

-- A record of the client’s consent is kept within the patient's case notes.
+4. A record of the patient’s consent, or parental consent is kept within the patient's case notes.

 5. Unless we are required to do so by law, we will not disclose any personal information collected to any person other than as set out above.